There are changes in the new Environmental Management System (EMS), including the risk and opportunity procedure in ISO 14001:2015.

 Sometimes it could only take days to resolve risk and opportunities.
 But sometimes, it could take months.

-Usually, it takes a long period of time before organisations realise opportunities.
+Usually, it takes a long period before organizations realize opportunities.

-Thus, your organisation’s documentation or form facilitates a regular review process, whereby a check can be made against the progress.
+Thus, your organization’s documentation or form facilitates a regular review process, whereby a check can be made against the progress.

-Additionally, your organisation should take further actions if the circumstances of the risk or opportunity have changed.
+Additionally, your organization should take further actions if the circumstances of the risk or opportunity have changed.

-It is ideal to develop documented information to provide assurance about the details of responsibility, as well as specific actions that must be recorded.
+It is ideal to develop documented information to assure the details of responsibility, as well as specific actions that must be recorded.

-If not done, your organisation will face an increased possibility of failure.
+If not done, your organization will face an increased possibility of failure.

 Meeting compliance obligations typically creates risks and opportunities.

-It is important that your organisation identifies and maintains records of actions taken against risk and opportunities.
+It is important that your organization identifies and maintains records of actions taken against risk and opportunities.

-QSE Academy suggests producing documented information to ensure that crucial records can help your organisation in the future.
+QSE Academy suggests producing documented information to ensure that crucial records can help your organization in the future.

-Use the documented information to help your employees learn from what your organisation experienced.
+Use the documented information to help your employees learn from what your organization experienced.

-Consequently, it will aid your organisation when there’s a periodic review of risk and opportunity.
+Consequently, it will aid your organization when there’s a periodic review of risk and opportunity.

 Align Risk and Opportunity Process with Your Organisation’s Needs